pospisilvitek/personal-records-database/README.md

-### 🦾 Personal Records Database
+### 🦾 Personal records database

-A simple **console application for tracking personal gym records** in three disciplines: bench press, deadlift, and squat.
+A simple **console application for tracking personal gym records** in three disciplines: bench press, deadlift and squat.

 ---